JML Tutorial - Nullable and non-null values and types

-Whether references to objects are null or not is a highly important property in Java programs and just about every other programming language, to the point that some languages are including non-nullness as a property of the type of a variable.
+Whether references to objects are null or not is a highly important property in Java programs and in most other programming languages, to the point that some languages are including non-nullness as a property of the type of a variable.

 Simple uses of non-null and nullable